 Following Tsubaki Hana Garden, our next stop was lunch which was included in our package tour.
 I was never a fan of package tours, but after a few years of traveling, they’ve grown on me.

-There’s no need to worry about making seperate bookings for flights/trains and accommodations, saving me time that I already don’t have!
+There’s no need to worry about making separate bookings for flights/trains and accommodations, saving me time that I already don’t have!

 Our tour came with a course lunch at Izu Oshima Onsen Hotel, located on the 7th stage of Mt.
 Mihara.